Northeast U.S. braves 'crippling' blizzard, transit systems shut

-NEW YORK/MAPLEWOOD, N.J.
-A massive, wind-whipped blizzard slammed into the U.S. Northeast on Monday, creating havoc for more than 60 million people and

-forcing New York City to shut down on a scale not seen since Superstorm Sandy devastated the region in 2012.

-The potentially historic storm which could affect 20 percent of the U.S. population, caused several states up and down the east coast to declare emergencies, forced the cancellation of thousands of flights, closed major mass transit hubs and schools.
+The potentially historic storm which could affect 20 percent of the U.S. population, caused at least six states up and down the East Coast to declare emergencies, forced the cancellation of thousands of flights, closed schools and major mass transit systems - including the New York City subway.

 Retailers ran short of everything from shovels and snowblowers to basic groceries.
 At a Shaw's Supermarket in Somerville, Massachusetts, canned food shelves were thinned and checkout lines long.
 In Brooklyn, grocery store shelves were stripped of bread and bottled water.